-At Play and Learn’s daycare, your child will have an opportunity to develop socially, cognitively, and physically as they participate in activities and play-based learning throughout their day.
+At Play and Learn Kids, your child will have an opportunity to develop socially, cognitively, and physically as they participate in activities and play-based learning throughout their day.
 As children approach kindergarten, they will acquire the skills needed to make a successful transition into the school years.

-During child-directed play, kids can choose from a variety of toys and materials prepared for them.
-My role as facilitator is to help each child get the most from their play experience, which is their “work.”
+During child-directed play, kids can choose from 10 different learning centers filled with educational age appropriate materials prepared for them.
+My role as a facilitator is to help each child get the most from their play experience, which is their “work.”
 There will also be plenty of opportunities for your child to learn during our planned development activities and games.
 Group activities, crafts, and games are beneficial to your child’s development and crucial as they approach kindergarten.

 We follow daily routines and schedules each day, which are an important part of your child’s development.
 Outdoor fun is scheduled each morning and afternoon.
 There is a fully fenced backyard where children can enjoy physical activity time!
 Many trips to the park are enjoyed in the summer, along with picnic snacks.
 Each morning there is circle time, which includes stories, songs, and fingerplays.
 New content is introduced throughout the year based on topics and themes discussed (ie: On the Farm).